-Good practice is to identify transferable skills as part of the planning process so that there is a combined focus – killing two birds with one stone, as they say.
+Good practice is to identify transferable skills as part of the planning process so that there is a combined focus – killing 2 birds with 1 stone, as they say.

-There has been a concerted push in recent decades for teachers to include transferable skills as part of their programs.i The tertiary and vocational sectors have enshrined transferable skills in their polices and regulations for some time.
-They go by various iterations such as ‘desirable graduate traits’ or ‘employability skills’.
+There has been a concerted push in recent decades for teachers to include transferable skills as part of their programs.i The tertiary and vocational sectors have enshrined transferable skills in their policies and regulations for some time.
+They go by various names such as ‘desirable graduate traits’ or ‘employability skills’.
 Schools sometimes choose a transferable skill for their motto.

 Broadly speaking there are 3 types of transferable skills:

 Type 1 and 2 skills are known as ‘soft skills’; these are difficult to teach and even harder (if not impossible) to measure.
 Type 3 skills are known as ‘hard skills’.
 These are relatively easy to teach and measure, especially in comparison to type 1.
 For example, assessing trustworthiness requires a high degree of subjectivity, whereas assessing typing speed can be done with a simple calculation.

 Type 3 skills are highly valued by employers and they help job applicants to set themselves apart from the crowd.
 There are 4 primary reasons for this: